matter-labs/zksync-era/core/bin/snapshots_creator/README.md

 then the creator can be run using:
 `cargo run --bin snapshots_creator --release`

-Snapshot contents can be stored based on blob_store config either in local filesystem or GS
+Snapshot contents can be stored based on blob_store config either in local filesystem or GS.

 ## Snapshots format